-How to prevent and remove chalazion?Eye & LASIK
+How to prevent and remove chalazion?Eye Health

 I have chalazions that keep on coming back.
 I had used hot towel compress for 3 months until it finally disappeared.
 But, after a few months, it came back again in the same spot.
 Even I make sure my eyes are clean, it doesn’t prevent the chalazion from coming back.